DraagDunk/student_shuffler/README.md

 Currently, your virus detection software will probably react pretty severely to this software.
 This will be fixed as soon as I figure out how.

+## New release

+Simply push a new tag, and a new version will be released with the tag name.

+New binaries will be compiled and added to the release.

 ## Basic functionality

 * Shuffle a list of students into groups.